 Ponderosa Fire District (PFD) is a rural fire district in Northern Arizona located 10 miles west of Flagstaff.
-The District encompasses approximately 25 square miles, serving a population of approximately 3,200 in the communities of A-1 Mountain, Saskan Ranch, Bellemont and Parks, Arizona.
+The District encompasses approximately 29 square miles, serving a population of approximately 3,200 in the communities of A-1 Mountain, Saskan Ranch, Bellemont, and Parks, Arizona.
 In addition, PFD provides emergency services for 20 miles of Interstate-40 from exit 171 to exit 191.

-The Parks location is known as Station 81 and consists of three bays with a type 1 engine, a water tender and a wildland apparatus.
+The Park’s location is known as Station 81 and consists of three bays with a type 1 engine, a water tender, and a wildland apparatus.
 Station 81 also has a modular dwelling that allows firefighters housing while on-duty.
 Ponderosa Fire District administrative offices are located in Bellemont at Station 82.
-This station also has three bays with a type 1 engine, water tender, command vehicles, a wildland apparatus and fuels vehicles.
+This station also has three bays with a type 1 engine, water tender, command vehicles, a wildland apparatus, and fuel vehicles.
 Station 82 also has two dormitories and an all-purpose/training area.

 Ponderosa Fire District